tragle/ragle.io/articles/1-my-first-computer.md

 The manual explained that this command plays the note “A” for one second.
 So now I could use the TI-99/4A to make music, but what’s more, I had learned another programming concept: function calls.
 In this case, the `CALL SOUND` function has arguments (inside the parentheses) corresponding to controls which make the computer play different sounds. `1000` means “1000 milliseconds (i.e., one second)”, `440` means 440 Hertz, and `2` means “volume level 2.”

-Later on in _Beginner’s BASIC_ I saw a section on generating random numbers.
+Later on in _Beginner’s <nobr>BASIC</nobr>_ I saw a section on generating random numbers.
 What if I could put random numbers into `CALL SOUND`?
 What noises would come out?

 After a lot of experimentation, I wrote a program that looks something like this: